dane-qanvast/feedback-platform/README.md

 # Feedback

 A simple visual feedback tool.
-Upload screenshots or recordings, annotate them, and export an HTML report for developers.
+Upload screenshots or links to recordings, annotate them, and export an HTML report for developers.

 ## Usage
 Open `index.html` in any browser, or visit the GitHub Pages URL.